JanHrivna/impakt/README.md

 ADMIN_PASS="12345"
 ```

+### Tips
-For local development .env file should be placed in ```apps/backend/.env```.
+- for local development .env file should be placed in ```apps/backend/.env```
-For production .env file should be placed in the same dir as main.js.
+- production .env file should be placed in the same dir as main.js
+- in jwt.strategy.ts process.env.JWT_SECRET returned empty value and error on api response - to resolve this, dotenv module was explicitly imported there

 ## Production deployment